 Master of Industrial Engineering

 The Master of Industrial Engineering (MIE) provides graduate-level education in the theory and practice of industrial engineering.
 Industrial engineers are in the business of making things work better – and every industry can benefit from that.
 The field gives its practitioners an education in engineering and business, and the opportunity to work in a variety of fields such as manufacturing, health care, entertainment, shipping and logistics, public utilities, telecommunications and management consulting.
-Please visit the department web site for current admission requirements and curriculum information.
+The GRE is required for all applicants

 (What will I learn?)

 To earn the Master of Industrial Engineering degree, the student must complete 33 credit hours (11 courses) of graduate work at the 500 or 700 level with an overall GPA of 3.0 and with 21 hours (seven courses) in industrial engineering.

 The courses completed must include one course from four of the five industrial engineering breadth areas and one course from an approved list of statistics, mathematics and computer science courses.
 The remaining six courses should be taken in industrial engineering (preferably) or other graduate-level courses offered through Engineering Online.

 (Is this the program for me?
 How do I apply?)

 A bachelor’s degree from an accredited college or university in an engineering or related discipline with an overall undergraduate grade point average of 3.0 is required for admission.
 The discipline does not have to be industrial engineering but it must a have strong engineering/mathematical

 curriculum.
 Original transcripts of all college or university work must be sent to the Graduate School.

 Three letters of recommendation from persons able to comment on the applicant's qualifications for graduate study are required.